Print & Share PDF (325KB)

 Some of your favorite traditional recipes may call for raw or lightly cooked eggs.
 These may include homemade Caesar salad dressing, ice cream, custards, rice pudding, chocolate mousse, eggnog, and some sauces.

 However, some raw eggs can contain harmful bacteria.
-These can be particularly dangerous when consumed by those at higher risk for foodborne illness -- such as pregnant women, young children, the elderly, and those who may have a compromised immune system.
+These can be particularly dangerous when consumed by those at higher risk for foodborne illness – such as pregnant women, young children, older adults, and those who may have a weakened immune system because of organ transplants or diseases like diabetes, cancer, or HIV/AIDS.

 - Use store-bought products of the foods listed above, which are often already cooked or pasteurized.
 (Check the label to be sure.)